tarantool/doc/doc/book/app_server/luajit_getmetrics.rst

 .. _luajit_getmetrics_example_2:

-Example with gc_allocated and and gc_freed
+Example with gc_allocated and gc_freed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To track an application's effect on the garbage collector (less is better):